buhrmi/buhrmi/README.md

 ## Hi there

-I'm a web developer from Germany, currently living in Da Nang, Vietnam.
+I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam.

 Here in Vietnam the cost of living is relatively low, meaning that you can hire me very cheaply.
 Think $1,000 USD/month.

-I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source libraries:
+I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages.

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
   Inertia X is a drop-in replacement for Inertia's client-side adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.